draconisPW/PWMAngband/docs/attack.rst

 has taught you the relative merits of different weapons, and displays as part of their description the damage dice which define their capabilities.
 Any damage enchantment is added to the dice roll for that weapon.
 The dice used for a given weapon is displayed as 'XdY'.
-The number 'X' indicates how many dice to roll, and number 'Y' indicates how many sides they have.
+The number ``X`` indicates how many dice to roll, and number ``Y`` indicates how many sides they have.
 A '2d6' weapon will thus give damage from 2 to 12, plus any damage bonus.
 The weight of a weapon is also a consideration.
 Heavy weapons may hit harder, but they are also harder to use.
 Depending on your strength, dexterity, character class, and weapon weight, you may get attacks more
 quickly: high dexterity and strength and low weapon weight are the main factors.
-Warriors may get up to a maximum of 6 attacks per round; mages and priests are limited to only 4; other classes may get up to 5.
+Warriors may get up to a maximum of 6 attacks per round; pure spellcasters are limited to only 4; other classes may get up to 5.
 Your attacks per round with a weapon are displayed as a decimal, e.g. 2.3 or 3.4 etc.
 The fractions take the form of unused energy which is carried over to your next turn.